 This example shows the TrustManager API on the client side.
-The Web Service application must implement proper verification code to ensure security.
+The Web service application must implement proper verification code to ensure security.

-Invoking a Message-Secured Web Service From a Client Running in a WebLogic Server Instance
+2.5.1 Invoking a Web Service From a Client Running in a WebLogic Server Instance

-In the simple Web Services configuration procedure, described in "Configuring Simple Message-Level Security: Main Steps" on page 2-7, it is assumed that a stand-alone client application invokes the message-secured Web Service.
-Sometimes, however, the client is itself running in a WebLogic Server instance, as part of an EJB, a servlet, or another Web Service.
+In the simple Web services configuration procedure, described in Section 2.4, "Configuring Simple Message-Level Security: Main Steps", it is assumed that a stand-alone client application invokes the message-secured Web service.
+Sometimes, however, the client is itself running in a WebLogic Server instance, as part of an EJB, a servlet, or another Web service.
 In this case, you can use the core WebLogic Server security framework to configure the credential providers and trust manager so that your EJB, servlet, or JWS code contains only the simple invoke of the secured operation and no other security-related API usage.